talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

 - 210906_143728
     - Changed Termination.TimeOut to 900 (changed it back to 300 after this run)
     - No complete solution found.
-THe same 56 unassigned course requests as the previous solution.
+The same 56 unassigned course requests as the previous solution.
         - Upon further digging, it seems that 2 courses are filled to capacity and have more course requests than their capacity:
         The availability-conflicts-real.csv (and conflicts-real.csv, and section-conflicts-real.csv) says that Course C2 (BIOL103) has 18 availability conflicts for its (only) Section S5
         and that Course C3 (BIOL195) has 38 availability conflicts for its (only) Section S6 [both these sections have a capacity of 200]